 \subsection{Deep Learning in RFFI}

 Recent research on RFFI has been predominantly driven by deep learning techniques, including CNNs, Long Short-Term Memory (LSTM), attention mechanisms, and Transformers.
-These methods aim to automatically learn discriminative features from raw RF signals.
-For instance, Das et al.~\cite{das2018deep} employ LSTM networks to model the temporal correlations within I/Q signal streams for the classification and identification of low-power radio devices.
+These methods aim to automatically learn discriminative features from raw RF signals for device identification.
+For instance, Das et al.~\cite{das2018deep} employ LSTM networks to model the temporal correlations within I/Q signal streams for the device identification and classification of low-power radio devices.
 Merchant et al. \cite{merchant2018deep} utilize a CNN-based approach on time-domain I/Q signals to achieve high identification and verification accuracy for seven ZigBee devices.
-Peng et al.~\cite{peng2019deep} employed differential constellation trace figures to enable fine-grained recognition of hardware-level imperfections.
-Furthermore, Zhang et al.~\cite{zhang2022adaptive} proposed a dual attention convolutional module that adaptively assigns weights to local and global features of RF fingerprint data by attending to different feature levels.
+Peng et al.~\cite{peng2019deep} employ differential constellation trace figures to enable fine-grained device recognition via hardware-level imperfection extraction.
+Furthermore, Zhang et al.~\cite{zhang2022adaptive} propose a dual attention convolutional module that adaptively assigns weights to local and global features of RF fingerprint data by attending to different feature levels.
 To handle varying input lengths of signal samples, Shen et al.~\cite{shen2023toward} adopt a Transformer-based architecture for flexible feature extraction.
-Moreover, Zeng et al.~\cite{zeng2023multi} extended the scope from single-modality to multi-modality inputs by fusing multiple signal representations, including I/Q samples, carrier frequency offset (CFO), fast Fourier transform (FFT) coefficients, and short-time Fourier transform (STFT) coefficients, through a shared attention mechanism and concatenating the resulting features to improve classification performance.
+Moreover, Zeng et al.~\cite{zeng2023multi} expand from single-modality to multi-modality input by fusing multiple signal representations (i.e., I/Q samples, carrier frequency offset (CFO), fast Fourier transform (FFT) coefficients, and short-time Fourier transform (STFT) coefficients) via a shared attention mechanism, and concatenate the resulting features to improve classification performance.